fcastro25/GravMagSuite/README.md

 ## BUG REPORT

-In order to mantain the program more stable your feedback is very important.
+In order to maintain the program more stable your feedback is very important.
 Then, if you have any problem please report your bug sending me an E-mail at [fcastrogeof@gmail.com].

 ## FUNCTIONALITIES